djOB2EOTWQW1/ii-Eve/.github/README.md

 > [!WARNING]
 > Hyprland 0.55 update:
-> If you are still on the versions before 0.55, you should not update the shell, or use the pre-luaification release on the releases page.
+> If you are still on the versions before 0.55, you should not update the shell

 </div>